susanyang17/doc/tutorial/tutorial.md

 Keikai is the easiest way to bring in spreadsheet power to your Web applications!

 # Quick Start
+If you are new to Keikai, follow this section to get started.

-Just clone the [tutorial project](https://github.com/keikai/keikai-tutorial) and follow the instructions in readme.md to start up the project with Jetty.
-Then you can start to experience Keikai in your browser.
+Just clone the [tutorial project](https://github.com/keikai/keikai-tutorial) and follow the instructions in [readme.md] (https://github.com/keikai/keikai-tutorial/blob/master/readme.md) to start up the project with Jetty.
+Depending on your OS and whether you have Maven installed or not, the commands varies.
+After it is successfully started, you can start to experience Keikai in your browser.
-We take the tutorial project to introduce the most common use cases: [Online Editor](https://doc.keikai.io/tutorial/editor) and [Work with Database](https://doc.keikai.io/tutorial/database).
+We take the tutorial project to introduce the two most common use cases: [Online Editor](https://doc.keikai.io/tutorial/editor) and [Work with Database](https://doc.keikai.io/tutorial/database).

 # Setup with Maven
 If you wish to create your own Maven project instead of using the tutorial project, add the following repository: